Quantco/spox/docs/operators.rst

 For example, since ``If``'s subgraphs (``then_branch`` and ``else_branch``) take no arguments but both return some *n* variables, a valid construct would be ``op.if_(cond, lambda: (x, y), lambda: (y, x))``, where ``cond``, ``x``, ``y`` are ``Var``.

 The passed callbacks will be called once to determine what the subgraph body is.
-The arguments for the subgraph are constructed implicitly with the right types based on a patch in the generation.
+The arguments for the subgraph are constructed implicitly with the right types based on a `subgraph input type patch` in the generation.

 .. note::
    ONNX subgraphs have name scoping rules – as such, a subgraph may access the variables from outer graphs, but a graph may not access its subgraph's variables.

-   Currently Spox uses a method such that a resolution for the scoping is found which matches all of the constraints, but it may not directly follow from what the respective Python scopes were, as its hard to reliably detect where a Python variables is instantiated.
+   Currently Spox uses a resolution method to find scoping which matches all of the operator and subgraph constraints.
+This ONNX scoping may not directly follow from what the respective Python scopes were, as it is difficult to reliably detect where a Python variables is instantiated.

-   This behaviour is currently not stable and as such it is recommended to avoid side effects leaking the function scope within subgraph callbacks.
+   This behaviour should be treated as unstable.
+It is recommended to avoid side effects within subgraph callbacks.

 Type inference
 --------------